Best Things To Do At Ground Zero In New York City

 2. See the 9/11 Memorial dedicated to the victims

-The 9/11 Memorial is one of the most moving places to visit in New York.
+The 9/11 Memorial is one of the most moving things to do in New York.
 Located at Ground Zero, it pays tribute to all those who died in the terrorist attacks of 2001.
 This and the 9/11 Museum are the two monuments that struck me the most at Ground Zero and that leave your emotions running high.

 On the same site where the Twin Towers once stood imposingly, there is now the Memorial Plaza, two huge fountains fed by waterfalls that are lined with bronze plaques on which the names of all the victims have been engraved.

 They in turn are enveloped by hundreds of beautiful oak trees brought from Washington and Pennsylvania, also the scenes of 9/11.
-The result is a magnificent oasis of recollection in the midst of the bustle of the city that invites us to take a stroll to remember the past and to fill the future with hope and illusion.
+The result is a magnificent oasis of seclusion amidst the bustle of the city, inviting us to take a stroll to remember the past.

 Book tickets to the 9/11 Memorial and Museum

-Among all these trees stands out one called the Survivor Tree, the only tree that survived the tragedy.
-The employees of the recovery works at Ground Zero in New York found it a month after the attacks and although it was still alive, it was in very poor condition, so it was removed so that it could be cared for and recovered.
+Among all these trees, one stands out, called the Survivor Tree, the only tree that survived the tragedy.
+It was found a month after the attacks and was in very poor condition, so it was removed so that it could be recovered.

-Years later, in 2010, the surviving tree was returned to its original location and is now a symbol of hope and resilience for all New Yorkers and even the world.
-It is truly a wonderful sight to behold today.
+In 2010, the surviving tree was returned to its original location and is now a symbol of hope and resilience for all New Yorkers and the world.

 Book a tour of Ground Zero